scikit-sparse/scikit-sparse/doc/cholmod.rst

   <http://en.wikipedia.org/wiki/Cholesky_decomposition>`_ :math:`LL^{\top} =
   A` or :math:`LDL^{\top} = A` (with fill-reducing permutation) for both real and complex sparse matrices :math:`A`, in any format supported by :mod:`scipy.sparse`.
-(However, CSC matrices will be most efficient.)
+(CSC matrices will be most efficient.)
 * A convenient and efficient interface for using this decomposition to solve problems of the form :math:`Ax = b`.
 * The ability to perform the costly fill-reduction analysis once, and then re-use it to efficiently decompose many matrices with the same pattern of non-zero entries.
-* In-place 'update' and 'downdate' operations, for computing the Cholesky decomposition of a rank-k update of :math:`A` and of product :math:`AA^{\top}`.
+* In-place "update" and "downdate" operations, for computing the Cholesky decomposition of a rank-k update of :math:`A` and of product :math:`AA^{\top}`.
 So, the result is the Cholesky decomposition of :math:`A + CC^{\top}` (or :math:`AA^{\top} + CC^{\top}`).
-The last case is useful when the columns of `A` become available incrementally (e.g., due to memory constraints), or when many matrices with similar but non-identical columns must be factored.
+The last case is useful when the columns of `A` become available incrementally (*e.g.*, due to memory constraints), or when many matrices with similar but non-identical columns must be factored.
 * Convenience functions for computing the (log) determinant of the